 You will need to:

-- hold a degree from a UK university or equivalent, or, if you are a registered non-graduate practitioner, be able to demonstrate equivalent academic ability and professional experience.
+- hold a degree from a UK university or equivalent, or in the case of non-graduates, be able to demonstrate equivalent academic ability and professional experience.

-- be registered with an appropriate regulatory body and satisfy the professional regulatory requirements to enter onto a prescribing programme.
+- be registered with an appropriate regulatory body and evidence this by providing your registration number, which can be checked using online public sources.
 For pharmacists, the GPhC or, in Northern Ireland, with the Pharmaceutical Society of Northern Ireland (PSNI).

 - have a current and valid Disclosure and Barring Service (DBS) (England and Wales), Access NI (Northern Ireland), or Disclosure (Scotland) check and provide a signed declaration from the Trust as evidence.

 - identify an area of clinical or therapeutic practice in which to develop independent prescribing practice.

 - have a supporting organisation which is able to provide governance, learning opportunities and continued service provision.

 - have as a minimum the appropriate length of post registration patient-orientated in a relevant UK practice setting.
 This is currently one year for the NMC, two years for the GPhC, and three years for the HCPC.